36 Hours In Asheville Itinerary To See The Best Of The Area

 With only 36 hours in Asheville, visit Biltmore Estate, the area’s blockbuster tourist attraction.
 As America’s largest home, dreamed up by George and Edith Vanderbilt with the help of Richard Morris Hunt and Frederick Law Olmstead, Biltmore is Asheville’s version of the Newport mansions.

-We are Biltmore annual passholders (4.5+ years now).
+We are Biltmore annual passholders.
 To get your money’s worth without exhausting yourself, we suggest:

 In the winter, Christmas at Biltmore is also a must, especially Candlelight Christmas evenings.
 Consider overnighting at the Village Hotel or The Inn.

 History Lovers Tip: Read The Last Castle by Denise Kiernan before visiting Biltmore Estate.
-A local Asheville author, Kiernan explains the creation and history behind Biltmore but also the role the Vanderbilts played in Asheville’s economy.
+A local Asheville author, Kiernan explains the creation and history behind Biltmore and the role the Vanderbilts played in Asheville’s economy.
 Edith participated in politics, quite the achievement for the time, and both Vanderbilts helped contribute to forestry education.
 I love this enlightening book, and it enhanced my perspective of WNC.
+Read more about our favorite Biltmore facts.

 5. Try a local craft beer